Periodic quantum Rabi model with cold atoms at deep strong coupling: Experimental Setup and Procedure

 Our setup, see also the schematics of Fig. \Ref{fig:setup}(c), is a modified version of an apparatus used in earlier works \cite{Salger2007,Ritt2006,Koch2023}.
-Initially a Bose-Einstein condensate of rubidium atoms (\textsuperscript{87}Rb) in the $m_F=-1$ spin projection of the $F=1$ ground state is produced in the quasi-static optical dipole trapping potential imprinted by a focused beam ($\SI{46}{\micro\meter}$ diameter) emitted by a CO$_2$-laser operating near $\SI{10.6}{\micro\meter}$ wavelength.
+Initially a Bose-Einstein condensate of rubidium atoms (\textsuperscript{87}Rb) in the $m_F=-1$ spin projection of the $F=1$ ground state is produced in the quasi-static optical dipole trapping potential imprinted by a focused beam emitted by a CO$_2$-laser operating near $\SI{10.6}{\micro\meter}$ wavelength.
 The beam power $P$ is then adiabatically increased to reach a desired value of the trapping frequency $\omega\propto\sqrt{P}$ for quantum Rabi manipulation.
-Atoms are in addition exposed to a high spatial $\lambda/4$ periodicity lattice potential, where $\lambda =\SI{783.5}{nm}$ (which is detuned $\SI{3.5}{nm}$ to the red of the rubidium D2-line) denotes the wavelength of the driving laser beams.
-The potential of corresponding periodicity is generated by off-resonantly driving four-photon Raman transitions between the $m_F=-1$ and $m_F=0$ ground state sublevels of $F=1$ over the $5P_{3/2}$ excited sate manifold using a beam of frequency $\omega_\mathrm{lat}$ and two superimposed counter propagating beams of frequencies $\omega_\mathrm{lat}+\Delta\omega$ and $\omega_\mathrm{lat}-\Delta\omega$ (Fig. \Ref{fig:setup}(d)).
+Atoms are in addition exposed to a high spatial ($\lambda/4$) periodicity lattice potential, where $\lambda =\SI{783.5}{nm}$ denotes the wavelength of the driving laser beams.
+The potential of corresponding periodicity is generated by off-resonantly driving four-photon Raman transitions between the $m_F=-1$ and $m_F=0$ ground state sub-levels of $F=1$ over the $5P_{3/2}$ excited sate manifold using a beam of frequency $\omega_\mathrm{lat}$ and two superimposed counter propagating beams of frequencies $\omega_\mathrm{lat}+\Delta\omega$ and $\omega_\mathrm{lat}-\Delta\omega$ (Fig. \Ref{fig:setup}(d)).
 Following the adiabatic intensity ramp of the dipole trapping beam, atoms are prepared at the position of the first band crossing of the high spatial periodicity lattice, see also the dispersion relation of Fig. \Ref{fig:setup}(b), by means of Bragg diffraction.
 After subsequent activation of the lattice beams, atoms are exposed to the combined potential as indicated in Fig. \Ref{fig:setup}(a).
-Typical experimental parameters are harmonic trapping frequencies $\omega/2\pi \in [350, 750]$Hz, resulting in normalized coupling $g/\omega \in [4.1, 6.5]$, which is far in the deep strong coupling regime.
-The investigated regime for the two-level qubit splitting is $\omega_q/2\pi \in [0,5.5]$kHz.
+Typical experimental parameters are harmonic trapping frequencies $\omega/2\pi \in [350, 750]$Hz, resulting in normalized coupling $g/\omega \in [4.1, 6.5]$, which is far in the DSC regime.
+The investigated regime for the two-level qubit splitting is $\omega_q/2\pi \in [0,5.5]$kHz.\\ At the end of the atom manipulation phase, both the lattice beams and the dipole trapping beam are extinguished, after which absorption imaging is employed for detection.
+In the course of the measurements, data was recorded analysing the real-space distribution, as probed by imaging directly after manipulation, as well as recording of the momentum distributions, for which time-of-flight imaging was used.
+For the former measurements, except when recording mean displacements, data analysis was performed after deconvolution with the determined point spread function of the imaging system, as to reduce systematic effects stemming from the $\simeq\SI{6.5}{\micro\meter}$ instrumental resolution of our imaging system.
+For the present measurements investigating long interaction times of quantum Rabi manipulation, relatively low atom numbers ($\sim800$) are used, to reduce interaction effects.